aniknohan/misp-phishing-threat-intelligence-lab/README.md

 ### Tools & Frameworks

 `MISP` • `MITRE ATT&CK` • `Suricata` • `OSINT Threat Feeds` • `MISP REST API` • `GitHub`

 ---

-## Disclaimer

-This repository was created exclusively for cybersecurity education, defensive-security training, and portfolio development.

-All indicators and infrastructure represented in this project are simulated or documentation-range artifacts.
-No real organization, production environment, user, or malicious infrastructure was targeted.

----